Your car rental payment options are a credit card first, debit card, and cash.

 Using a debit card is often the best option to rent a car without a credit card.
 However, expect the company to require additional information, and/or place extra restrictions.
 In addition, each company will have a unique set of rules for customers paying upfront with a debit card.

 Scan the chart below to see how each brand having debit card customers.
-They have unique ways of verifying trust level and reducing risk by using these eight different factors.
+They have unique ways of verifying trust levels and reducing risk by using these eight different factors.